Hard Core (Lil' Kim album): Critical reception and legacy

+LL Cool J's website rockthebells.com wrote that "Kim's high glamour, sex appeal and commercial success made her a new standard for female rappers."
 In July 2022, Rolling Stone ranked Hard Core as the 78th best debut album of all time.

 Commercial performance

 Hard Core debuted and peaked at number 11 on the US Billboard 200 and at number three on the Billboard Top R&B/Hip-Hop Albums chart, selling 78,000 copies in its first week.
-Despite not spending another week inside the top 30, the album was certified double platinum by the Recording Industry Association of America (RIAA) on March 14, 2001, and had sold 1,489,701 copies in the United States by November 2011.
+Despite not spending another week inside the top 30, the album was certified double platinum by the Recording Industry Association of America (RIAA) on March 14, 2001, and had sold 1.5 million copies in the United States by June 2000.
 In Canada, the album peaked at number 62.
 As of November 2016, Hard Core had sold over five million copies worldwide.

 In August 2018, the album entered the top 10 Hip Hop/Rap Albums chart on iTunes, reaching number six despite the album being released nearly 22 years prior and eventually reached number one for a short time.
 It also peaked at number 22 on the overall albums chart on iTunes.